Jose Bastante

 Archaeologist, former Chief of the National Archaeological Park of Machu Picchu

-Between 2013 and 2023, he served as Director of the Archaeological and Interdisciplinary Research Program in the Historic Sanctuary of Machupicchu.
-Between 2019 and 2022, he was Chief of the National Archaeological Park of Machupicchu, where he strengthened preservation and cultural management strategies focused on the site’s Outstanding Universal Value.
-Between 2023 and 2025, he directed the Archaeological and Interdisciplinary Research Program of the Monumental Archaeological Complex of Kuélap.
-Since April 2025, he has served as Projects Director at the World Monuments Fund Peru.
+From 2013 to 2023, he served as Director of the Archaeological and Interdisciplinary Research Program in the Historic Sanctuary of Machu Picchu, overseeing multidisciplinary research initiatives at one of the world’s most important archaeological sites.
+Between 2019 and 2022, he was Chief of the National Archaeological Park of Machu Picchu, where he strengthened preservation and management strategies aimed at safeguarding the site's Outstanding Universal Value.
+He later served as Director of the Archaeological and Interdisciplinary Research Program at the Monumental Archaeological Complex of Kuélap from 2023 to 2025.
+Since April 2025, he has held the position of Projects Director at World Monuments Fund Peru.

-His professional trajectory has also been recognized by the Professional Association of Archaeologists of Peru, which awarded him the Recognition Diploma for Archaeologist Researchers in 2019, the Honor Diploma in 2021, and the Special Award for Scientific Merit in 2024.
-His contributions to research and conservation in Machu Picchu have also been acknowledged in the field of biodiversity: in 2021, the orchid species Masdevallia bastantei, described from Machu Picchu, was named in his honor.
+His contributions to archaeology and heritage conservation have earned significant professional recognition.
+The Professional Association of Archaeologists of Peru awarded him the Recognition Diploma for Archaeologist Researchers in 2019, the Honor Diploma in 2021, and the Special Award for Scientific Merit in 2024.